“Hi Victor, I’m the co-founder of [ABC, LMK, XYZ] and a few more ventures…

 So, to define “good content,” you need to look at its function.

-If your content performs the function you created it for, then it’s good content.
+If your content performs the function you created it for, then it’s not even just good, but great content.

 If it doesn’t, it’s bad content.
 Period.